Sheikhsoft/InternetGuard/FAQ.md

 when accessing sites that use Cloudflare's CDN services.

 <a name="FAQ55"></a>
-**(55) Why does NetGuard connect to Amazon / ipinfo.io / 216.239.34.21?**
+**(55) Why does InternetGuard connect to Amazon / ipinfo.io / 216.239.34.21?**

-NetGuard connects to Amazon / [ipinfo.io](https://ipinfo.io/) to show the names and organizations for IP addresses.
+InternetGuard connects to Amazon / [ipinfo.io](https://ipinfo.io/) to show the names and organizations for IP addresses.
 If you don't want this, just disable showing names and organizations using the three dot menu in the global log view.

 <a name="FAQ56"></a>
-**(56) Why does NetGuard allow all internet traffic?!**
+**(56) Why does InternetGuard allow all internet traffic?!**

-NetGuard can block each and every application, even system applications and components.
+InternetGuard can block each and every application, even system applications and components.

-NetGuard, by default, allows all traffic to prevent hard to find problems.
+InternetGuard, by default, allows all traffic to prevent hard to find problems.
 You need to selectively block traffic yourself by tapping on the mobile or Wi-Fi icons.

-Be aware that NetGuard will allow traffic to an application when the screen is on and the condition *'when screen on'* is enabled.
+Be aware that InternetGuard will allow traffic to an application when the screen is on and the condition *'when screen on'* is enabled.

 <a name="FAQ57"></a>
-**(57) Why does NetGuard use so much data?**
+**(57) Why does InternetGuard use so much data?**

-Basically, NetGuard doesn't use data itself.
+Basically, InternetGuard doesn't use data itself.
-However, many Android versions incorrectly account data of other applications flowing through NetGuard to NetGuard instead of to the applications.
+However, many Android versions incorrectly account data of other applications flowing through InternetGuard to InternetGuard instead of to the applications.
-The data usage of other applications will be zero with NetGuard enabled in this case.
+The data usage of other applications will be zero with InternetGuard enabled in this case.

-The total data usage of your device will be the same with and without NetGuard.
+The total data usage of your device will be the same with and without InternetGuard.

 <a name="FAQ58"></a>
 **(58) Why does loading the application list take a long time?**